mayarom/HW9-Multiplayer-Games/README.md

 ### 3.1 Controls
 **Movement**
 - W A S D / Arrow Keys — Move
-- Left Shift — Speed boost
+- Left Shift — Speed Boost

 **Actions**
 - Space — Shoot
 - C — Change player color

 ### 3.2 Objective
-Avoid getting hit, shoot other players, and try to finish with the highest score.
+Dodge incoming fire, hit the other player, increase your score, and avoid losing all your health.

 ---

 ## 4. Networking Modes

 Supported Photon Fusion modes:
-- **Host** — Runs the simulation and plays
+- **Host** — Runs the simulation and participates
-- **Client** — Joins an existing session
+- **Client** — Connects to an existing host
-- **Shared Mode** — Local simulation for testing
+- **Shared Mode** — Local debugging mode

 ---

 ## 5. Build and Deployment

-### 5.1 WebGL Build
+### 5.1 Windows Build
-Available here:
+The assignment build was created as a **Windows Standalone (x86_64)** executable.

+You can download the release here:
 **https://mayarom.itch.io/hw9-multiplayer-games**

 ### 5.2 Development Environment